-As the largest academic Strategy & Organization unit in Belgium and the largest faculty department of the University of Antwerp, we build on a strong track-record of research, education and service based on a tradition of academic excellence, closeness to business reality and a fondness for management education and tackling real problems that occupy managers.
+As the largest academic Strategy & Organization unit in Belgium, we build on a strong track-record of research, education and service based on a tradition of academic excellence, closeness to business reality and a fondness for management education and tackling real problems that occupy managers.

 University of Antwerp's Department of Management (MNG) is committed to providing high quality education, research, and professional and community service in the domain of Organization and Strategic Management, all at both a local and an international level and with a focus on understanding the functioning and effectiveness of organisations in the private, public and social profit sector.
 Key processes on which we focus range from strategic decision-making, competitive strategies, organization, human resources to business communication.

 Our work is characterized by a multidisciplinary and behavioral focus and a multimethodological perspective.
 We seek a mix of quantitative and qualitative methods, conceptual and empirical approaches, and fundamental and applied research.
 This richness of perspectives helps us to build a wide range of expertise in our teaching and research domain.

 Our department is the largest in the Faculty of Business and Economics, as it counts over 60 researchers with varying levels of seniority and it is the number one research unit specialized in strategy and organization in Belgium.
 The department is structured into 6 specialized competence centers (as illustrated above), all of which are linked by a focus on the strategic level.
 Each of these groups performs activities of education, research and professional and community service with local and international partners.